noopkat/organiser-code-of-conduct/README.md

 ## Inclusion

-- [ ] Genderless bathrooms
+- [ ] Genderless (and ADA) bathrooms
 - [ ] No subtle -isms, no microaggressions.
-To achieve 100% at a conference is impossible.
-But strive to have the most inclusive language possible, and point out your own mistakes if you see yourself doing them.
+Strive to have the most inclusive language possible, and point out your own mistakes if you see yourself doing them.
 - [ ] Ensure diversity in representation with your speakers.
-- [ ] Give away free/discounted tickets to minority attendees.
+- [ ] Give away free/discounted tickets.
 - [ ] Don't schedule conference days during major religion holidays.
 (Corollary: Christianity is not the only religion.)
+- [ ] Have a wide array of food people with diverse allergies can eat.